CODESYS ® is the leading manufacturer-independent IEC 61131-3 automation software for engineering control systems.

 DNP3 was designed to optimize the transmission of data acquisition information and control commands from one computer to another using serial and IP communications.
 It is not a general-purpose protocol like those found on the Internet for transmitting email, hypertext documents, SQL queries, multimedia and huge files.
 It is intended for SCADA (Supervisory Control and Data Acquisition) applications.

 DNP3 has been used primarily by electric and water / wastewater industry, transportation and the oil and gas industry, but it functions well for other areas.
-It offers flexibility and functionality that go far beyond conventional communications protocols.
+It offers flexibility and functionality that goes far beyond conventional communications protocols.
 Among its robust and flexible features DNP3 includes:

 • Output options